-On 27 May 2011 an agreement was entered into for the purchase of the business and assets of Mann Aviation Group Engineering Limited ("MAGE") (In Administration) by Gama Engineering Limited.
+On 27 May 2011 an agreement was entered into for the purchase of the business and assets of Mann Aviation Group (Engineering) Limited ("MAGE") (In Administration) by Gama Engineering Limited.
 However, the Administrators were unable immediately to deliver the business and assets to Gama and a side agreement was put in place appointing Gama as their agents to manage the business until such time as the business could be transferred.
 This occurred on 16 November 2011.
-Due to the complexities involved, the period of Administration has been extended.
-Negotiations remain on-going and the final settlement between the Administrators and Gama has yet to be confirmed.
+Negotiations with the Administrators remain on-going and the final settlement between them and Gama has yet to be confirmed.
 The outcome of these could impact upon the value of goodwill recognised.